RosettaCommons/binder/documentation/install.rst

 With Docker
 ***********

-A `Dockerfile` for building binder can be found in the ``binder`` repository linked here: https://github.com/RosettaCommons/binder/
+An example `Dockerfile` for building binder can be found in the ``binder`` repository linked here: https://github.com/RosettaCommons/binder/examples

 Building Statically (Linux only)